I hope you’ll indulge me as I remember this day 20 years ago.

 …the day she learned to find peace in reading the scriptures.

-…the day she realized she could do hard things.
+…when she realized she could do hard things.

 …the day she bore testimony of her Savior.